espehovl/ArduinoProjects/MonitorAccentLight/Pictures/readme.md

 # Pictures

-Here are some pictures of my particular setup of the project
+Here are some pictures of my particular setup of the project.
+Pardon the dust.

 ![Alt text](IMG_0422.JPG?raw=true "1")
 ![Alt text](IMG_0423.JPG?raw=true "2")